Janus Putkonen

-Janus Kostia Putkonen (born 16 January 1974 in Pernå) is a Finnish theater director and journalist.
-Putkonen was the editor-in-chief of the Verkkomedia website, which was active from 2011–2013.
+Janus Kostia Putkonen (born 16 January 1974 in Pernå) is a Finnish theater director, journalist, eurosceptic and propagandist.
+Putkonen was the editor-in-chief of the Verkkomedia website, which was active from 2011 to 2013.
 From 2015 to 2018, he was the director of the Russian-backed Donetsk Separatist Information Center Doni-News.
 Since 2019, he has been the editor-in-chief of MV-media.
 Putkonen focused Russian funded Doni-news and MV-media to support pro-Russian propaganda about the Donetsk People's Republic.